HomeACcessoryKid/life-cycle-manager/deploy.md

 #commit this as version 0.1.0
 #set up a new github release 0.1.0 as a pre-release using the just commited master...

-#erase the flash and uplaod the privatekey
+#erase the flash and upload the privatekey
 ```
 esptool.py -p /dev/cu.usbserial-* --baud 230400 erase_flash
 esptool.py -p /dev/cu.usbserial-* --baud 230400 write_flash 0xf5000 privatekey.der